 Just remember: when in doubt, always explore your options and avoid jumping up at the first opportunity you encounter.
 Don’t be afraid to ask developers or estate agents tricky questions, and take your time before entering into a service agreement.
 This is a big step in your company’s development, and you don’t want to rush into a bad deal.

 What are business incubators and accelerators?

-The vast majority of small businesses in the UK choose to set up a premises or business location independently.
-That being said, there are a wide range of organisations across the country that offer start-ups and first-time business owners a creative space to develop their business and start trading.
+The vast majority of small businesses in the UK choose to set up premises or business locations independently.
+That being said, there is a wide range of organisations across the country that offer start-ups and first-time business owners a creative space to develop their business and start trading.